-Leanna Papp is a doctoral student in the departments of Psychology and Women’s Studies.
+Leanna Papp is a doctoral candidate in the departments of Psychology and Women’s Studies.
 Her research interests include adaptation to social norms and the development and change of attitudes and beliefs over time.

 Dr. Sara McClelland